-Objective: to accommodate a variety of residential options in a compact design
+Objective: to accommodate a variety of residential options in a compact design ground oriented and low rise up to 10m.

-Policy 2.1.1: Within Salisbury Village there shall be a range of housing types including single family, semi-detached, townhouses and apartments.
+Policy 2.4.1: Within Salisbury Village there shall be a range of housing types including single family, semi-detached, townhouses and apartments.